miracuse/miracuse.github.io/docs/more_resources/magic/index.md

 While they are able to use those Kits with the Magic Skill, they'll generally get better results by paying the "price".
 This might be Fortune Points, Prep Points, or Charges depending on the Kit.

 Paying the price allows these classes to cast a cantrip one time using a Skill other than Magic.
-If the Player has multiple _Spirit_ Kits equipped they can also cast a single spell in the same fashion, though they will also need to expend a Mental Health box just like a Mage would.
+If the Player has multiple _Spirit_ Kits equipped they can also cast a spell in the same fashion, though they will need to expend a Mental Health box just like a Mage would.